 An organization's capacity, its people, systems, processes, and relationships, is the infrastructure that makes its mission possible.
 Like most infrastructure, it's invisible until it starts to crack.

-Those cracks are becoming more visible across the social sector.
-The ways of working that got us here can’t simply continue unchanged.
-Building a stronger social sector requires an honest look at where we are today, where we want to be, and how we get there.
+Those cracks are becoming more visible across the social sector, revealing that ways of working that got us here can’t simply continue unchanged.
+Building a stronger social sector requires a clear-eyed look at where we are today, where we want to be, and how we get there.

-SXSW EDU 2026 offered a moment to pulse check how the sector is navigating mounting pressure during a meetup co-hosted with Nicole Rodriguez Leach, Executive Director of Grantmakers for Education.
+SXSW EDU 2026 offered a moment to pulse check how the sector is navigating mounting pressure during a meetup co-hosted with Nicole Rodriguez Leach, Executive Director of Grantmakers for Education (GFE).

 We brought together nonprofit leaders, educators, grantmakers, and consultants for a candid conversation about the state of capacity building in philanthropy.
 We explored the beliefs people hold, what we’re seeing on the ground, and how the ecosystem needs to shift.